 Meet Kara Ware

-Kara learned how to layer pieces to a care plan, in an intelligent sequence, to heal the underlying dietary, lifestyle, deficiencies, toxicity, gut pathogens, leaky gut, vision, airway causes of symptom/behaviors referred to as Autism.
-After 9-years her son emerged from Autism and became an independent student.
-After 16-years they have successfully maintained Autism remission.
+Kara learned how to layer pieces to a care plan in an intelligent sequence, to heal the underlying dietary, lifestyle, deficiencies, toxicity, gut pathogens, leaky gut, vision, and airway causes of symptoms/behaviors referred to as Autism.
+After 9-years, her son emerged from Autism and became an independent student.
+After 16 years, they have successfully maintained Autism remission.

 Kara learned the immeasurable value of living this Functional Medicine lifestyle with her son.
-Today, Kara is in her mid-forties and feeling better than she ever has.
+Today, Kara is in her mid-forties and feeling better than ever.
 Looking back on what she has learned, Kara now credits Autism as a master teacher, forcing her to lead by example.
 To learn more about Kara’s unconventional parenting style to successfully place Autism into remission, read